List of law reviews in the United States

-Following is an incomplete list of law reviews currently or previously published in the United States.
+Following is an incomplete list of notable law reviews currently or previously published in the United States.
 The List of law schools in the United States includes additional schools which may publish a law review or other legal journal.

 There are several different ways by which law reviews are ranked against one another, but the most commonly cited ranking is the Washington & Lee Law Journal Ranking.